AlexGoodlife/C-utility/README.md

 ## Tools

+ -  Array lists
  -  Hash tables
  -  Stacks
  -  Linked Lists
  -  Queues
  -  Binary search Trees
  -  Heaps (maxheap and minheap)
- -  Several algorithms like merge sort and binary search
+ -  Several algorithms and utilitarian array functions (sorting, finding, duplicate removal etc.);

 ## Installation and compilation
    To install, download the include folder and the lib folder and paste them in your C library path.